wyixiang/gym-gazebo/README.md

 ### Killing background processes

 Sometimes, after ending or killing the simulation `gzserver` and `rosmaster` stay on the background, make sure you end them before starting new tests.

-We recommend creating an alias to kill those processes.

 ```bash
 killall -9 rosout roslaunch rosmaster gzserver nodelet robot_state_publisher gzclient